arl/statsviz/CONTRIBUTING.md

 ## Go library

 The Statsviz Go public API is relatively light so there's not much to do and at the moment it's unlikely that the API will change.
-However some new options can be added to `statsviz.Register` without breaking compatibility.
+However new options can be added to `statsviz.Register` and `statsviz.NewServer` without breaking compatibility.

 That being said, there may be things to improve in the implementation, any contribution is very welcome!